hapax/hapax.github.io/assets/simple-physics.md

 estimate is still correct.
 Our earlier counts of planets, countries, and global population, for instance, are well within a factor of $3$.

+In general, it makes life a bit easier if instead of restricting to order of magnitude per se ($1, 10, 100, \ldots$) we allow for arbitrary numbers, with the understanding *that they are only accurate up to a factor of* $10^{0.5}$.
+We can denote this using a twiddle, so that

+$$
+\text{number of countries} \sim 200
+$$

+means "we guess the number of countries is $200$, possibly up to a factor of $3$".
-Now you know what a Fermi estimate is, let's learn how to do them.
+Now you know what a Fermi estimate is, let's learn how to do them!

 #### Averages